-I have always had to work hard to stay at a healthy weight (sometimes it has worked better than others!), and I find that the best way for me to eat well and healthily is to plan my meals and snacks.
-I mostly pack my snack for our morning outing when I pack the boys lunch boxes the night before, that way there’s not as much temptation to cave in and buy junk – especially when I know how yummy the snacks ready waiting for me are.
+I mostly pack my own snack for our morning outing when I pack the boys lunch boxes the night before, that way there’s not as much temptation to cave in and buy pre prepared stuff that isn’t so great for me – especially when I know how yummy the snacks ready waiting for me are.

 To aid in my baking adventures, I was given the River Cottage ‘Everyday’ cookbook for mother’s day (I have to confess that I am a little bit in love with Hugh and I often wish I lived at River Cottage … but given that I live in the middle of the desert and that I am a real veggie growing novice, I am just making do with some of his amazing recipes for now!).
 This muesli bar recipe is adapted from one of the recipes that I first saw on his show.